 - In the process of appealing a felony charge or a felony conviction

-After your sentence, you are considered an ex-felon, and your criminal record cannot stand in the way of your vote.
+After your sentence, you're an ex-felon, and your criminal record can't stand in the way of your vote.

 Felon Voting Rights Under Illinois State Law

-When you leave jail or prison, your right to vote returns right away.
-Technically, it is reinstated when the staff removes your name from the felony conviction list.
+Your right to vote returns when you leave jail or prison.
+The staff restores your rights when they remove your name from the felony conviction list.
 You still need to re-register to vote following the service of your sentence.

-The county voting registry will no longer see your name on this list, and you will not be stopped from voting.
-Your eligibility to vote is handled through the Illinois Secretary of State.
-Remember that you may need to show proof that you served your sentence if the registry is behind on data.
+The county voting registry will no longer see your name on this list, and you can register and vote.
+The Illinois Secretary of State handles voter eligibility.
+Remember that you may need proof that you served your sentence if the registry is behind on data.

 A Felony Doesn't Mean You Lose Your Voting Rights

-Rest assured that a felony conviction and serving time do not take away your right to vote forever.
-You do not need to do anything after leaving jail or prison to reinstate your voting rights.
+Rest assured that a felony conviction and serving time don't take away your right to vote forever.
+You don't need to do anything after leaving jail or prison to reinstate your voting rights.
 If a polling place does not let you vote, you may need to: